ankit8321/Book-Store/README.md

 10. Once the pull request is approved and merged you can pull the changes from upstream to your local repo and delete your extra branch(es).
 11. And last but not least: Always write your commit messages in the present tense.
 Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.

-## You can report issues on this project using Github issue
-1. You can read more about this from [Github Docs](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)

 ## Screenshots